validatedpatterns/docs/infrastructure/using-validated-pattern-operator.md

 ## Background

-The Validated Pattern Operator was developed in order to take advantage of the autoamtion provided with the validated pattern framework.
+The Validated Pattern Operator was developed in order to take advantage of the automation provided with the validated pattern framework.
 It allows users to deploy validated patterns using the Red Hat OpenShift console.
-The idea is to point it at a validated pattern repo and let the operator do the work of deploying OpenShift Gitops and then all the parts and applications revquired for the pattern.
+The idea is to point it at a validated pattern repo and let the operator do the work of deploying OpenShift Gitops and then all the parts and applications required for the pattern.

 ## Installing the operator